-Universal support is available to all children through midwives, health visitors, GPs and early years settings.
+The support available for all children is sometime called ‘universal support’.
+This can come from midwives, health visitors, GPs and early years education settings.

 Midwives

-Midwives provide support for you and your child for a short time after giving birth.
+Midwives provide support during pregnancy, and for you and your child for a short time after giving birth.

 Health visitors